 The human brain is supported by millions of neurons to comprehend words and take action.
 Ever wondered how machines process human language and respond back with the right set of words.
 For example, when you talk to your voice assistants, say Amazon Alexa; how it understands your words, intent, and gives a response which is quite satisfactory as well.

 Well, the technology behind machines learning to talk like humans is Natural Language Processing (NLP).
-The technology is a subset of Artificial Intelligence that deals with the interaction between humans and machines.
+Natural language processing (NLP) is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data.
 NLP provides machines with the ability to process what is said, structure the information received, discover the necessary response, and then respond in the language that a user understands.

 Voice assistants are not just one amazing use case of Natural Language Processing.
 This technology has a plethora of applications and in the latter segment of this blog, we are going to discuss them.
 Let’s get started.